Junkgineer/MultiToolExtensions/README.md

 - `DateTime`
 - `object`

-The method is particularly useful for testing for `DBNull` and uninstantiated instances of `DateTime`, both of which would throw an exception if not specifically handled otherwise.
+The method is **particularly** useful for testing for `DBNull` and uninstantiated instances of `DateTime`, both of which would throw an exception if not specifically handled otherwise.
+With this, they can be tested in the same manner as all the rest, greatly reducing code complexity.

 ---
 ### **Code Examples:**